Motion of spinning particles in the Kerr-Newman black hole exterior: concluding remarks

 \section{concluding remarks}

-In this work, we extend the work of \cite{ciou-2025} to consider a spinning particle orbiting a Kerr-Newman black hole.
-The dynamics along its trajectory is governed by the Mathisson-Papapetrou equations in the pole-dipole approximation with the degrees of freedom of a monopolar point mass and its spin with the coupling of the curvature and the spin.
-In terms of conserved quantities, one can transform the dynamical equations in Mino time into an integral for both aligned and misaligned spins with orbital motion.
-The radial potential can be derived in order to study the parameter space of the particle for various types of orbit, based on its roots obtained with the corrections to the particle's spin.
+In this paper, we extend the work of \cite{ciou-2025} to consider a spinning particle orbiting a Kerr-Newman black hole.
+The dynamics of the trajectory is governed by the Mathisson-Papapetrou equations in the pole-dipole approximation with the degrees of freedom of a monopolar point mass and spin, where the coupling of the curvature and the spin is introduced.
+In terms of conserved quantities, the dynamical equations in Mino time can be transformed into the integral forms for both aligned and misaligned spins with respect to the orbital motion.
+The radial potential is derived to study the parameter space of the particle for various types of orbit, based on the roots with the corrections from the particle's spin.

-Here, we focus primarily on motion oscillating around two turning points, which are the two outermost roots of the radial potential on the equatorial plane in the misaligned case.
+Here, we focus primarily on the equatorial motion oscillating between two turning points, which are the two outermost roots of the radial potential, in the misaligned case.
 In this case, there is an induced oscillatory motion, $\delta \theta$, out of the equatorial plane.
 Two turning points can be regarded as the effective perihelion and aphelion of the orbits.
-The solutions can be written in terms of the elliptical integrals and the Jacobian elliptic functions of manifestly real functions of the Mino time.
-The oscillation periods for the motion along $r$, $\theta$, and $\phi$ directions are obtained.
-Moreover, when the orbits become a source of gravitational wave emission, the oscillation periods of motion will play a key role in determining the gravitational waves in the frequency domain.
-Numerical kludge waveforms are constructed.
+The orbital solutions can be written in terms of the elliptic integrals and the Jacobian elliptic functions of manifestly real functions in Mino time.
+The periods for the motion along the directions $r$, $\theta$, and $\phi$ are obtained.
+Furthermore, when the orbit becomes a source of gravitational-wave emission, the periods of motion will play a key role in determining the gravitational waves in the frequency domain.
+Numerical kludge gravitational waveforms are constructed.
 Although the quadrupole formula is employed, the results show no significant differences compared to those obtained using the quadrupole-octupole formula.
-The gravitational wave amplitudes are found to be sensitive to the turning points of the orbits.
-The shift in the turning points as measured from the black holes due to the particle's spin we obtained is crucial.
+The gravitational-wave amplitudes are found to be sensitive to the turning points of the orbits.
+The change in the turning points resulting from the particle's spin under study here is important.